In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 and how would you configure for a business that sell a service in multiple location?
 (Like Ayelen example)?

 please read the comments below.
 As far as I know, you can add Local Business Schema only if your business has a physical location that people can visit since the “address” attribute is mandatory in the markup.
 If you don’t have a physical address, I think you can specify your legal address if it makes sense.
-So you can create a simple Local Business Schema (without “department”) and just specify your service area.

 Hi Andrew, thank you for the article.
 I have a website that has separate location page for each city I cover.
 The homepage does not have any city specific information.
 I have a few questions if you don’t mind.